 1. SIX of the subjects studied in Year 9 continue in Year 10.

 These subjects are: English

-English Mathematics and Statistics Health and Physical Education Science Social Studies Tutor Mentoring
+Mathematics and Statistics Health and Physical Education

+Science Social Studies Tutor Mentoring

 - 2. The other subjects studied this year become optional in Year 10.
 Students are required to choose THREE option subjects for Year 10.
 The option courses will be for the whole of the Year 10 school year. - 3.
-Consider carefully these two questions: (a) What is the highest level you hope to reach at school? (b) What subjects are you likely to take at that level?
+Consider carefully these two questions: - (a) What is the highest level you hope to reach at school? - (b) What subjects are you likely to take at that level?

 Then work backwards to the lower levels to choose your Year 10 subjects.
 Remember that ability, interest and future usefulness are important reasons for your choices.
-All students should read the Levels 1-3 2020 Information Book as well as the preamble in each of the senior option booklets.
+All students should read the Levels 1-3 2022 Information Book as well as the preamble in each of the senior option booklets.
 Scan the prerequisites for the senior subjects that you may wish to study in the future.
 All option booklets as well as the Auckland University Undergraduate prospectus can be accessed on Office 365 or the BDSC website.
-It is important to note that many Visual and Performing Art, Technology and Languages courses require students to have taken the course in the previous year.
+Many Visual and Performing Art, Technology and Languages courses require students to have taken the course in the previous year.
 Students must plan their courses to ensure that they meet all the prerequisites.
-If you are considering future university study then you should become familiar with all university requirements e.g. university entrance, literacy, numeracy, approved subjects and Table A/Table B subjects.
+If you are considering future university study then you should become familiar with all university requirements e.g. university entrance, literacy, numeracy, U.E. approved subjects as well as subject requirements for specific courses.
 Careful planning now will prevent future problems in accessing courses.

 4. Although every effort will be made to provide the subjects chosen, no guarantee can be given that all will be possible.
 Because of the need to have classes of a certain size, some students may be asked to change options.
-Similarly if not enough students choose a particular option it may be cancelled.
+If not enough students choose a particular option it may be cancelled.

 - This booklet contains a schedule of proposed subjects at all levels.

 Choosing a subject in Year 10 does NOT commit the student to take it in Year 11. - 6.
 If students require guidance they should seek this as soon as possible from the following people:

-Careers Advisor Senior Le Subject teacher Whanau
+Careers Advisor Senior Leadership Team Subject teacher Whanau Tutor / Mentor

-- Senior Leadership Team Whanau Tutor / Mentor - Students must make their option choices during Week 5 of Term 3.
-Option selection must be completed online by Monday 26 August (Week 6).
+- Students must make their option choices during Weeks 4-5 of Term 3.
+Option selection must be completed online by Monday 30 August (Week 6).
 Late selection of options may mean that students will not receive their first choice of options. - 8.
 Course contributions listed for each subject include resources, activities and trips that are highly recommended as being conducive to optimal student learning.
 Please refer to each individual course descriptor for the compulsory items required for that course. - 9.
-Note:

-You cannot take both 10DRT (Digital Art) and 10ART (Visual Art) Not recommended to take a combination of 10TEM, 10TET and/or 10TEF
+Note: Due to course restrictions: - Cannot take both 10DRT (Digital Art) and 10ART (Visual Art) - Not recommended to take a combination of 10TEM, 10TET and/or 10TEF (HOLA discretion required).